Frequently asked

 Anatolia is one of the oldest continuous plant-culture regions on earth.
 Roughly sixty percent of the world's rose oil comes from Isparta.
 The Turkish geography is where the plants are.

-Old Turkic (steppe roots), Hittite (Bronze Age plant lore), Seljuk (Konya, Mevlana, Sufi), Ottoman (apothecary, hammam, Diwan poetry), Modern Turkish (today's cultivation and the Anadolu Şifa tradition).
+In chronological order: Hittite (Bronze Age plant lore in cuneiform), Hellenistic Anatolian (Galen and Dioscorides, the written method), Byzantine (monastic gardens and the Iznik bridge), Old Turkic (the Central Asian steppe culture that entered Anatolia with the Seljuk migration), Seljuk (Konya, Mevlana, Sufi), Ottoman (apothecary, hammam, Diwan poetry), Modern Turkish (today's cultivation and the Anadolu Şifa tradition).